 SOURCE WATER TEMPERATURE:

 Wort is a better insulator than one might think.
-The wort closest to the coils can reach your water source temperature very quickly resulting in very little chilling taking place, especially during the last part of the chilling process.
+The wort closest to the coils can reach your water source temperature very quickly, resulting in very little chilling taking place, especially during the last part of the chilling process.
 To keep this from happening, you simply need to move the chiller around the brew kettle or stir the wort throughout the chilling process.
 This reduces the time needed to chill the wort from boiling to yeast pitching temperature greatly, by more than 50%.
+In our testing we also found that using pump for wort movement was less effective than manual agitation.

 For any chiller, it is important to limit the length of the feed hoses.
 This allows for increased source water and discharge water pressure, resulting in a greater flow rate.
 It is less important for a lower flow chiller, but will help keep your flow rate as high as possible.